 It is important for active sonars to have a narrow beam pattern, for both localising a target, and also to reduce the level of reverberation.
 Because of the large volumes of water ensonfield by a sonar beam at long ranges, volume reverberation is generally the environmental parameter that limits the performance of long range active sonar.
-By having a database or model of the dependence of backscattering on frequency, geographic location, time of day, and depth, a sonar frequency and the optimum for a dyne more than the optimum performance for a given to coate on at time of day.
+By having a database or model of the dependence of bakestatering on frequency, geographic location, time of day, and depth, a sonar operator can adjust the carrier frequency of a sonar to obtain the optimum performance for a grange location and time of day.